This post may contain affiliate links.

-Asian herbs do extremely well, lemon grass, Vietnamese mint, Thai basil and galangal grow all by themselves with no attention from me.
+Asian herbs do extremely well, lemongrass, Vietnamese mint, Thai basil, garlic chives and galangal grow all by themselves with no attention from me.
 European herbs are trickier, but thyme, rosemary and mint are doing OK for me in pots in the shade.

 Eggplant (aubergines), chili peppers and sweet capsicums grow as perennials, there is no stopping them.
 We have a supply all year round.